Skip to Content

 Golden Mint Trail

-One of the most popular formal trails in Hatcher Pass is the state managed Golden Mint Trail.
+One of the most popular formal trails in Hatcher Pass is the state-managed Golden Mint Trail.
 This trail runs about 8 miles along the glacial valley following the Little Susitna River.
-The end of the trail is about a 1/8 mile steep climb bringing you to the little red hut with stunning mountains in the background if there are no clouds.
+The end of the trail is about a 1/8-mile steep climb, bringing you to the little red hut, which has stunning mountains in the background if there are no clouds.
 Camping is possible.
 The parking fee is $5/day at the parking lot located at the trailhead.

 A cluster of old mining buildings at Hatcher Pass in Alaska